ASTR 1210 (O'Connell) Study Guide

 They flourished 600 BC - 200 AD, an 800 year period (over 3 times longer than the United States has existed) during which their best thinkers persistently grappled with the nature of the universe.
 But Greek science and philosophy were rediscovered during the Renaissance and became the basis of European science until about 1600 AD, so Greek scientific ideas were influential over a span of 2000 years!

 Pythagorean Theorm Early discoveries (ca. 525 BC) in fundamental mathematics by Pythagoras and his followers were so surprising and successful that they became the basis of not only the Greek approach to science but also to philosophy.
 The best known of these is the Pythagorean theorem (illustrated at right).
 Although the quadratic relation between the sides of a right triangle had been known before for specific cases, the Greeks proved it held for any right triangle.
-They made tremendous strides in plane and solid geometry.
+They made tremendous, unprecedented strides in plane and solid geometry.

 The Pythagorean theorem led the Greeks directly to the discovery of the existence of numbers like √2 --- now known as "irrational numbers" --- i.e. numbers not expressable as a ratio of whole numbers.
 This was shocking because the Greek mathematicians knew there is an infinity of rational numbers --- but the irrationals are not to be found among them.
 This kind of discovery, based on "pure reason," led later Greek thinkers to favor deduction in formulating philosophy and interpretations of natural phenomena.